 If your child is sexually active or could become sexually active while receiving treatment, it is important that they use appropriate contraception.
-Chemotherapy can be excreted in all body fluids (including semen) so it's important that a condom is used to protect both people.
-Chemotherapy can also affect a developing foetus so it is important to avoid a pregnancy during and immediately after having chemotherapy.
+Chemotherapy can be excreted in all body fluids (including semen and vaginal secretions) so it's important that a condom is used to protect both people.
+Chemotherapy can also affect a developing foetus so it is important to avoid getting pregnant or fathering a child during and immediately after having chemotherapy.